Best GoDaddy alternatives: more for less

 - Additionally, the provider offers you its native customer management panel, which is very easy to navigate and use.
 You can rest assured that you will have no troubles managing your site regardless if you’re a beginner or a pro.

-- When it comes to security measures, DreamHost makes sure to supply you with many security tools.
+- When it comes to security measures, DreamHost makes sure to supply you with a wide range of security tools.
 The provider includes domain privacy, Web Application Firewall, and automated backups to help you defend against the most common threats.

 - Lastly, DreamHost’s prices are very reasonable for long and short billing periods.
 The starter plan retails for $4.95 with a month-to-month option, $2.95/mo with an annual payment, and $2.59/mo with a 3-year subscription.